CLAS-205/au24-site/docs/textbook/unit1/lesson2-languages/index.md

 ### Objectives

-1. Objective 1
-2. Objective 2
+1. Introduce the Latin and Greek alphabets
+2. Discuss transliteration from Greek to English and/or Latin
+3. Overview of common language patterns in word formation

 ### Reading Material

-The reading maerial for this lesson.
+The reading material for this lesson.

 ### Vocabulary list